Arts Management Courses

 MUS102B Keyboard Skills II (1 credit)

 This course focuses on the development of keyboard musicianship, including basic pianistic facility and ease at the keyboard, sight-reading and harmonization in treble and bass clefs, basic music theory, and ensemble playing.
-Prerequisite: MUS 102A; or by instructor consent.
+Prerequisite: MUS102A; or by instructor consent.

-MUS242G History of Music (3 credits) Fall Spring
+MUS140 History of Music (3 credits) Fall Spring

 Music is an intrinsic part of everyday life, heard everywhere, yet the history of its development from single notes to multi-layered orchestration can seem bewilderingly complex.
 Music provides entertainment and emotional release.
 It accompanies activities ranging from dance to religious ceremonies.
 This course will introduce students to the basic elements of music and review musical styles across the ages.
 The discussion of each musical time period will be accompanied by listening and discussion sessions.